Chirag-Jani/90DaysDSA/README.md

 4. Move all 'x' to the end. moveX.cpp
 5. remove all duplicates from the string. removDups.cpp
 6. replace 'pi' with '3.14' in a string. replacePi.cpp
-7. tower of hanoi. toh.cpp
+7. tower of Hanoi. toh.cpp
 8. Print all subsequences. subSeq.cpp
 9. Print all subsequences with their ASCII code. subSeq_ascii.cpp